Project-WCS-Lorianne/the-loire-river-by-bike/README.md

 ### Functionality:

-The user has access from the main page to a dynamic menu the leads to each service.
+The user has access from the main page to a dynamic menu that leads to each service.
 A sticky nav bar is present throughout the site, as well as a footer with social media links and a contact form.
 The desktop screen version offers a weather forecast widget of the center of the zone.

 ### Design concept:

 A theme of adventure and fun.
-A style that would bring to mind games, sleek and modern yet playful.
+A style that would bring to mind games: sleek and modern yet playful.
 The palette of coral-orange and teal blue seemed appropriate and reflected the light of a summer day as well as the blue of the Loire river.

 ![Desktop](https://i.postimg.cc/K4RDhQDg/lrb-big-screen.png)
 ![Mobile](https://i.postimg.cc/ThFqdmtN/lrb-small-screen.png)